Cozy Peach Kitchen

 It's no secret that pesto and tomatoes go well together, but add in orzo and a few other fresh ingredients and the result is even more delicious!

-The best part is that you can use homemade pesto or storebought pesto!
+The best part is that this orzo salad is very versatile and can be made using homemade pesto or storebought pesto.

 Jump to: